Is There Any Safe Level of Asbestos Exposure?

 However, this level is not identified as the safe level of asbestos exposure and is only a regulation put forward to reduce the risk of workers.

 Asbestos-containing materials, when disturbed can release several tiny asbestos fibers that are easily inhaled by everybody in the vicinity without even realizing it.
-Just a brief exposure to a small amount of asbestos fibers can lead to dreadful illness because our body is unable to break down the rigid asbestos fibers and get rid of it.
-As a result, the fibers accumulate leading to inflammation and scarring of the lining of the lungs, abdomen, and heart.
+The fibers accumulate leading to inflammation and scarring of the lining of the lungs, abdomen, and heart.
 The signs of mesothelioma and other asbestos-related diseases show up after a long latency period ranging from 20-50 years, and this makes asbestos more dangerous.
 Moreover, early signs of asbestos-related diseases are non-specific leading to misdiagnoses and eventually, the patients tend to reach advanced stages of cancer by the time they are diagnosed properly.

 Studies have suggested that all workers that are exposed to asbestos on the job are not affected equally